 You'll be invited to a disciplinary meeting if there's a case for you to answer.
-This will be run by a different manager, unless the meeting relates to your performance, in which case the meeting may be carried out by the same manager who has been managing your performance informally.
+This will be run by a different manager.
 We'll always give a minimum of 24 hours' notice of the meeting; it'll often be more than this.
 The meeting will take place without unreasonable delay.
 You can have a companion (colleague/TU rep) with you and you need to make every effort to be there.
 If you're a trade union representative we'll discuss with you whether we need to make your trade union aware.